josh-aaron/adserver/README.md

 - API routing
    - To align with my goal of minimizing external dependencies, I chose to stick with the net/http package from the Go standard library, and implement any middleware manually (i.e., rateLimiter)
    - Another good option would have been to use Chi (https://go-chi.io/).
 Despite being an external package, it is extremely popular.
 If I had ended up implementing more middleware (e.g., authentication, structured logging) it may have made sense to implement to improve code clarity
+   - That said, it looks like there are some clever ways to implement relatively hassle-free middleware without any external packages using chaining (see https://www.alexedwards.net/blog/organize-your-go-middleware-without-dependencies)
 - Database tables
    - Here is where I must explain my most "controversial" decision: combining the ad and creative data with the campaign data into a single table
    - In a real world scenario, these would be segregated into different tables.
 However, given: a. the limited time frame of the project, and b. the need for  the requirements to be verified/tested in 10 - 20 minutes, I decided that it would be best to allow the tester to modify an ad/creative data using the Campaign API endpoints
    - A better approach, given more time for implementation and testing, would have been to keep the ad and creative data in its own table and expose another set of API endpoints for the ad/creatives.
-Then, when it comes to query, use a foreign key to join the campaign and ad/creative tables
+Then, when it  time to query, use a foreign key to join the campaign and ad/creative tables
 - Campaign API
    - Went with standard CRUD operation APIs, while ensuring that no business logic is contained in the transport layer (i.e., the api folder within the main package)
 - Ad Response API